Click on album covers to listen to tracks

 Simon has performed extensively in cabaret and concert, taking his one man show as solo singer around the world in venues from Jermyn Street, via the USA, to Japan.

-Most recently he performed ‘What Can You Lose?‘ for Sondheim Unplugged.
+In February 2020 he performed ‘What Can You Lose?‘ for Sondheim Unplugged.
 Created and hosted by Phil Geoffrey Bond, and starring Justine Balmer, Hal Cazalet, Lorna Dallas, Sophie-Louise Dann, Robert Meadmore, Liz Robertson, and Jeremy Abram, at The Crazy Coqs, London

 In 2016, Simon produced his new concert, For The Love Of …!, at London’s historic, The Pheasantry.
 Performing, as always, with Julian Kelly (piano) & Nick Walsh (bass).